 Total Energy Use Intensity (TEUI) is the sum of all energy used in the building, divided by the floor area (once again, to simplify comparisons between different buildings).
 For the pie charts above, the TEUI would be the sum of all of the slices of the pie, in kWh/m2.

-• The average TEDI for residential buildings in Canada is 181 kWh/m2 per year.
+The average TEUI for residential buildings in Canada is 181 kWh/m2 per year.

 *PHPP is the Passive House Planning Package, the energy modelling tool used for PHI Passive House certification.